We are pleased to welcome Callum Carson to join the Harvest Team. Callum will be taking on the role of sales engineer, working alongside

 Motorola H24 850/2100 3G sample modules are now available in very limited quantities.

 Satellite Weather System deployed in the Democratic Republic of Congo - picture here and weather data here.

-Motorola H24 3G module due for release late 2009, some details available here.
+Motorola H24 3G module due for release late 2009.
 Contact us for details and pricing.